Hypericum perforatum is the most important medicinal species of the genus Hypericum, commonly known as St. John’s wort or Klamath herb.

 In contrast to the first European reports made in the 1980s, more recent clinical studies tend to undermine the claims made for St. John’s wort as a possible treatment for HIV infection and depression.

 In 2002, health professionals and regulatory agencies in Europe were advised to warn AIDS patients that St John’s Wort decreases the effectiveness of drugs known as HIV protease inhibitors.

 In addition, the National Center for Complementary and Alternative Medicine (CNMCA) in the United States published the results of a large-scale study at several sites in April 2002, which reported that St. John’s Wort is not more effective than a placebo for Treat major depression of moderate severity.

 The study was also published in the Journal of the American Medical Association.
-Additional studies carried out in several countries are investigating the interactions between St. John’s wort and various types of prescription drugs.
+Additional studies carried out in several countries investigate the interactions between St. John’s wort and various prescription drugs.

 Prepared with St. John’s wort

 An oil extract can be purchased commercially or prepared by combining fresh St. John’s wort flowers and leaves in a glass jar with sunflower or olive oil.
 The container should be sealed with an airtight lid and placed on a sunny windowsill for four to six weeks.
 It must be shaken daily.

 When the oil absorbs the red pigment, the mixture is poured through muslin or gauze and stored in a dark container.
 The medicinal oil maintains its potency for two years or more.